Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Derivations

-Here we discuss further the comparison with diffusion models on manifolds, extending Section~\ref{sec:related_work}. \citet{thornton2022rdsb} extends Diffusion Schr\"odinger Bridge to the manifold setting, which aims to find the forward and backward processes between distributions that minimize the KL divergence to the Brownian motion.
-However, \citet{thornton2022rdsb} uses Iterative Proportional Fitting to alternatively train the models that require computing the divergence for numerous iterations, which is computationally expensive compared to our divergence-free two-way bridge matching that is able to train the models simultaneously.
-Finding the solution to Schr\"odinger bridge problem as in \citet{thornton2022rdsb} brings additional complexity in the context of generative models compared to our method of directly learning the mixture process.
-Recent works focus on specific geometries such as SO(3)~\citep{leach2022so3}, SE(3)~\citep{yim2023se3,urain2023se}, and product of tori~\citep{jing2022torsion}, or constrained manifolds~\citep{fishman2023constrained} defined by set of inequality constraints.
+Here we further discuss relevant works on manifold diffusion models, extending Section~\ref{sec:related_work}. \citet{thornton2022rdsb} extends Diffusion Schr\"odinger Bridge to the manifold setting, which aims to find the forward and backward processes between distributions that minimize the KL divergence to the Brownian motion.
+However, \citet{thornton2022rdsb} uses Iterative Proportional Fitting to alternatively train the models that require computing the divergence for numerous iterations, which is computationally expensive compared to our divergence-free two-way bridge matching which can train the models simultaneously.
+Recently, \citet{lou2023scaling} introduced practical improvements for Riemannian diffusion models based on a refined estimator for the heat kernel on Riemannian symmetric spaces.
+For our framework, improved heat kernel estimators can be used to construct a mixture of Brownian bridges, instead of Logarithm bridges or Spectral bridges, but we leave it as future work.
+Furthermore, \citet{bose2023se} introduces a stochastic version of Flow Matching~\citep{lipman2023flowmatching} in the SO(3) group, which can be considered a special case of our Logarithm bridge applied to SO(3).
+Other line of works focus on specific geometries such as SO(3)~\citep{leach2022so3}, SE(3)~\citep{yim2023se3,urain2023se}, and product of tori~\citep{jing2022torsion}, or constrained manifolds~\citep{fishman2023constrained} defined by set of inequality constraints.